Beijing forces migrant workers from their homes in 'savage' demolitions

 "What qualifies as high-end then?
 A great number of people have contributed their youth and dreams to the great city of Beijing.
 They should be remembered and respected!
 But not to be left homeless!" one user wrote on Weibo, China's version of Twitter.

-However, in response to the growing outrage, China's internet censorship machine ramped up.
+However, in response to the growing outrage, China's Internet censorship machine ramped up.

 Posts including the keywords "low-end population" have been censored on social networks WeChat and Weibo, and the Beijing government has denied using this term and appears to have stopped using it in public documents.